jackhman/sergio-martin-rubio-site/_posts/2019-04-29-micronaut-a-new-contender-for-the-microservices-era.md

 - It is still fairly new, and the community is quite small compare to the Spring one, though big enterprise companies like ThoughtWorks has already included it on their tech radar.
 - Netty is the only client web server available.
-- For new developers who are used to Spring, it might be a little big challenging, because, under the hood it works in a completaly different way.
+- For new developers used to Spring, it might be a little big challenging, because, under the hood it works in a completely different way.